jakobzhao/storymap/readme.md

 </section>
 ```

 5\.
-In each scene, you can put the content of the scene.
-You can take advantage of the `html5` to put various types of multi-media data within a `section` tag.
-For example, I put a header in the following scene.
+Each scene holds the content of the scene. various types of multi-media data can be put in the `section` element.

 ```html
 <section data-scene="scene1">